speerdo/ultraviolet-nebula/src/content/work/adam-speer.md

 - Designed and developed the entire platform
 - Implemented JAMstack architecture
 - Created technical blog content
 - Optimized for performance and accessibility
+- Used simple form integration with Web3Forms